Exclude Outlying Data from Aggregated Average Calculations

 Note

-As shown above, the PowerShell cmdlet does not require a unit as an input parameter.
-It is not necessary to provide seconds, milliseconds, etc. to the script.
+As shown above, the PowerShell cmdlet doesn't require a unit as an input parameter.
+Its not necessary to provide seconds, milliseconds, etc. to the script.

 How can I retrieve current limits?

-While the Set-ColumnLimitConfig command is used for setting a limit, you can use the Get-ColumnLimitConfig with the same input parameters to retrieve the currently set limit.
+While the Set-ColumnLimitConfig cmdlet is used to set a limit, you can use the Get-ColumnLimitConfig cmdlet with the same input parameters to retrieve the currently set limit.
 The following command returns the currently used upper limit for the Logon Duration column:

 Get-ColumnLimitConfig -TableName "Sessions" -ColumnName "LogonDuration"